tzeikob/javascript-patterns/control-flow/parallel-execution/readme.md

 ## Explanation ##

 The execution of such pattern should be considered as completed when all given tasks have been completed, unless a task throws an error which means that the execution should be rejected along with the thrown error.
-This pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.
+This pattern can be implemented using either old school **callbacks** or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Parallel execution with callbacks ###